melissa-pan/berkeley-aisys-prelim/roofline.md

 - If far below both -> inefficency: synchronization, poor compiler vecotorization etc...

 ## The Challenge
-### What are the main challenges in solving this problem?
 - **Accurate measurement**: Obtaining precise measurements of operational intensity and memory bandwidth
 - **Model simplicity vs. accuracy**: Balancing ease of understanding with architectural complexity
 - **Multiple memory levels**: Handling complex memory hierarchies (L1, L2, L3 cache, DRAM)